-- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
-From the Setup Utility program menu, select Security. - 3.
+1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 29).

+- 2. From the Setup Utility program menu, select Security. - 3.
 Select Security Profile by Device. - 4.
 Select the desired devices and settings and press Enter. - 5.
-Return to the Setup Utility program menu and select Exit and then Save Settings or Save and exit the Setup Utility.
+Press F10 to save and exit the Setup Utility program.